Verstappen pips McLarens for Imola pole to match Senna record

 Red Bull have won all but one of the 22 races held in 2023, but have already been beaten twice in six events this year thanks to Sainz in Australia and Norris last time out in Miami.

-"So, so close to pole, but very happy," Piastri said.
-"We’ll see what we can do.
-I think we’ve definitely been on the pace all weekend.
-You can never count out Max and Red Bull of course, like we’ve just seen, but I think the confidence is high."

-Norris added: "We are getting closer.
+Norris said: "We are getting closer.
 To be ahead of Ferrari is also a nice result for us.
 It's going to be close, it's going to be a good race tomorrow.

 "Hopefully it's an exciting one.
 Tough, especially when the lap times are so tight.
 A lot of it is down to Lap One, strategy and the pit stops.
 It's going to be a tough race"